Zsombor01/react.webapp/README.md

 # react.webapp

-This project is still in process, because i have a ton of plan with it.
-My main goal with this project is to explore React as deeply as i can and also, make something usefull.
+My main goal with this project is to explore React as deeply as i can and also, make something usefull for myself.

 Here you can read a small "introduction" of all the components in this project.